syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Editing.md

 ### Change tab character size

-`TabSize` property helps to customize the size of the tab character in EditControl.
+`TabSize` property helps to insert the number of spaces when pressing the TAB key.
+This functionality is enabled only when `UseTabs` property in EditControl is `true`.

 <table>
 <tr>